Filing a Consumer Complaint

 - Your complaint will be included in our Complaint Database for future reference and subject to the OCCC’s record retention policy.
 Generally, this information is available to both public and private entities under the Texas Public Information Act.

-If you had general question you can contact our Consumer Assistance hotline and speak with one of our Investigators 1-800-538-1579.
+If you had general question you can contact our Consumer Assistance helpline and speak with one of our Investigators 1-800-538-1579.

 You may also download a copy of our complaint form.